 Assumptions regarding measures carried out by private voluntary actions: Figures for the hunting of wild boar have not been included among the prioritized measures in the tables below, except for a limited activity within the Natura 2000 network.
-The prioritized areas for grazing also depend heavily on continued voluntary contributions from farmers and landowners, since the EAFRD payments only cover part of the calculated actual costs.
-The estimated grazing cost is thus substantially lower than the true cost, if unpaid work by farmers should be included.
+The true cost exceeds on average the figures below, since the farmer is not compensated for all incurred cost and income forgone.